DIRACGrid/DIRAC/docs/source/AdministratorGuide/InstallingDIRACService/index.rst

 Post-Installation step
 ----------------------

 In order to make the DIRAC components running we use the *runit* mechanism (http://smarden.org/runit/).
+You could also use the RPM provided by LHCb at http://cern.ch/lhcbproject/dist/rpm/lhcbdirac/[ slc6/runit-2.1.2-1.el6.x86_64.rpm, centos7/runit-2.1.2-1.el7.cern.x86_64.rpm].
 For each component that must run permanently (services and agents) there is a directory created under */opt/dirac/startup* that is monitored by a *runsvdir* daemon.
 The installation procedures above will properly start this daemon.
 In order to ensure starting the DIRAC components at boot you need to add a hook in your boot sequence.
 A possible solution